css-skills/dataviz/README.md

 ## Objectives

-- Produce scatter plots, boxplots using `ggplot2`
+- Produce scatter plots, boxplots, and barplots using `ggplot2`
+- Overlay multiple plot types on a single graph
 - Set universal plot settings
 - Describe faceting (or small multiples plots) and apply faceting in `ggplot2`
 - Modify the aesthetics of an existing `ggplot()` plot